Commagene: History

 The Hellenistic kingdom of Commagene, bounded by Cilicia on the west and Cappadocia on the north, arose in 162 BC when its governor, Ptolemy, a satrap of the disintegrating Seleucid Empire, declared himself independent.
-Ptolemy's dynasty was related to the Parthian kings, but his descendant Mithridates I Callinicus (109 BC–70 BC) embraced Hellenistic culture and married the Syrian Greek Princess Laodice VII Thea.
+Ptolemy's dynasty was related to the Parthian kings, but his descendant Mithridates I Callinicus (109 BC – 70 BC) embraced Hellenistic culture and married the Syrian Greek Princess Laodice VII Thea.
 His dynasty could thus claim ties with both Alexander the Great and the Persian kings.
 This marriage may also have been part of a peace treaty between Commagene and the Seleucid Empire.
 From this point on, the kingdom of Commagene became more Greek than Persian.
 With Sophene, it was to serve as an important centre for the transmission of Hellenistic and Roman culture in the region.
 Details are sketchy, but Mithridates Callinicus is thought have accepted Armenian suzerainty during the reign of Tigranes II the Great.

 Mithridates and Laodice's son was King Antiochus I Theos of Commagene (reigned 70 –38 BC).
 Antiochus was an ally of the Roman general Pompey during the latter's campaigns against Mithridates VI of Pontus in 64 BC.
 Thanks to his diplomatic skills, Antiochus was able to keep Commagene independent from the Romans.
 In 17 when Antiochus III of Commagene died, Emperor Tiberius annexed Commagene to the province of Syria.
 According to Josephus, this move was supported by the local nobility but opposed by the mass of the common people, who preferred to remain under their kings as before; Tacitus, on the other hand, states that "most preferred Roman, but others royal rule".

 In 38 AD, Caligula reinstated Antiochus III's son Antiochus IV and also gave him the wild areas of Cilicia to govern.
 Antiochus IV was the only client king of Commagene under the Roman Empire.
-Deposed by Caligula and restored again upon Claudius' accession in 41, Antiochus reigned until 72, when Emperor Vespasian deposed the dynasty and definitively re-annexed the territory to Syria, acting on allegations "that Antiochus was about to revolt from the Romans... reported by the Governor Caesennius Paetus".
+Deposed by Caligula and restored again upon Claudius' accession in 41 AD, Antiochus reigned until 72, when Emperor Vespasian deposed the dynasty and definitively re-annexed the territory to the Roman Empire, acting on allegations "that Antiochus was about to revolt.
 The Legio VI Ferrata, which Paetus led into Commagene, was not resisted by the populace; a day-long battle with Antiochus' sons Epiphanes and Callinicus ended in a draw, and Antiochus surrendered.
 The Legio III Gallica would occupy the area by 73 AD.
 A 1st-century letter in Syriac by Mara Bar Serapion describes refugees fleeing the Romans across the Euphrates and bemoans the Romans' refusal to let the refugees return; this might describe the Roman takeover of either 18 or 72.

 The descendants of Antiochus IV lived prosperously and in distinction in Anatolia, Greece, Italy, and the Middle East.
 As a testament to the descendants of Antiochus IV, the citizens of Athens erected a funeral monument in honor of his grandson Philopappos, who was a benefactor of the city, upon his death in 116.
 Another descendant of Antiochus IV was the historian Gaius Asinius Quadratus, who lived in the 3rd century.